-Applicants who do not have the formal academic education to qualify for admission may be assessed on the basis of both their formal education and their informal learning, in accordance with the Flexible Admission Policy at Royal Roads University.
+Applicants who do not have the formal academic education to qualify for Standard Admission may be assessed under Flexible Admission on the basis of both their formal education and their informal learning, in accordance with the Flexible Assessment Policy and Practices at Royal Roads University.
 This includes applicants with a complex learning history and for whom documenting their learning is either difficult or complex.

 The objective in all cases is to recognize evidence of prior learning accomplishments and to assure a high probability of successful program completion for both the students and the University.
 Applicants must show evidence of having sufficient knowledge, skills and abilities to complete a demanding academic course of study.

 Acceptance by Flexible Admission does not imply that a student has achieved the equivalent of a formal credential, such as a diploma or undergraduate degree.